Apollo

 How much does campervan entry cost at a national park in NZ?
 Are any permits required?

-The New Zealand Department of Conservation (DOC) doesn't charge entry fees for its national parks.
-That means all three North Island national parks—Tongariro, Whanganui, and Egmont—are free to enter.
+The New Zealand Department of Conservation (DOC) doesn’t charge entry fees for its national parks.
+That means all three North Island national parks—Tongariro, Whanganui, and Te Papa-Kura-o-Taranaki (formerly Egmont)—are free to enter.

 However, you’ll still need to pay for optional tours, ticketed attractions, and most campgrounds.

-The DOC offers five distinct campground categories, with fees varying depending on on-site facilities.
-Expect to fork out anywhere between $8 and $23 per adult per night for a site.
+The DOC offers several distinct campground categories, with fees varying depending on on-site facilities.
+Expect to pay roughly $10 to $28 per adult per night for a site, depending on the category and season:

 Planning to spend several nights in DOC campsites?